sy142/stabilizer-variable-simulations/README.md

 })
 ```

-**3. Phase 0 — lavaan convergence warnings**
+**3. Phase 0 / Phase 4 — lavaan convergence warnings**

-Phase 0 uses CFA model fitting which may produce convergence warnings for some conditions.
+Phases 0 and 4 use CFA/SEM model fitting which may produce convergence warnings for some conditions.
 Non-converging replications are automatically excluded (`tryCatch` with `NULL` return).
-This is expected behavior, particularly at extreme MI severity levels.
+This is expected behavior, particularly at extreme MI severity levels or small sample sizes.

 **4. Path issues**